stanfordpython/python-labs/lab5-oop.md

 ```

 ## Bloom Filter (challenge)

 A bloom filter is a fascinating data structure that support insertion and probabilistic set membership.
 Read up on Wikipedia!

 Write a class `BloomFilter` to implement a bloom filter data structure.
 Override the `__contains__` method so that membership can be tested with `x in bloom_filter`.

 ## Silencer Context Manager (challenge)

 In some cases, you may want to suppress the output a given code block.
 Maybe it's untrusted code, or maybe it's littered with `print`s that you don't want to comment out.
-We can use the context manager syntax in Python to define a class that servers as a context manager.
+We can use the context manager syntax in Python to define a class that serves as a context manager.
 We want to use this as:

 ```
 with Silencer():